taehyun1-ab/interpretable-ad-clinical-prediction/README.md

 RID, VISCODE, DIAGNOSIS, DIAGNOSIS2, AGE, PTGENDER, PTEDUCAT, APOE4COUNT, MMSCORE, ADNI_MEM, ADNI_EF, FAQFORM, FAQSHOP, ...
 ```

 For the primary ADNI experiments, baseline clinical variables were used.
+The full variable list is provided in Supplementary Table S1.

 For AIBL external validation, a reduced shared-variable setting was used because not all ADNI variables were consistently available in AIBL.
 The shared-variable model used: